SzajnaGitHub/Todo-list/README.md

 - RxJava is very powerfull tool when data needs to be transformed or filtered, which was not needed in this example so I should use Coroutines which are much cleaner.

-- I have implemented swipe to delete functionality but removing items from firestore takes a lot of time which casuses this functionality to looks buggy which wasn't be the case for ROOM.
+- I have implemented swipe to delete functionality but removing items from firestore takes a lot of time which casuses it to looks buggy which wasn't be the case for ROOM.
 So I would remove this functionality in production.